NightOwl888/ICU4N/README.md

 Resources will be detected automatically if they are in the `/data/` directory.
 Note that including the versioned subdirectory (such as `icudt60b`) is required.

-When including custom resource data with ICU4N, be sure to exclude the transitive dependencies from ICU4N as described in [Removing the default Transient Dependency on ICU4N.Resources](removing-the-default-transient-dependency-on-ICU4N.Resources).
+When including custom resource data with ICU4N, be sure to exclude the transitive dependencies from ICU4N as described in [Removing the default Transitive Dependency on ICU4N.Resources](removing-the-default-transitive-dependency-on-ICU4N.Resources).

-### Removing the default Transient Dependency on ICU4N.Resources
+### Removing the default Transitive Dependency on ICU4N.Resources

-To deploy custom resources via NuGet with your project, you must remove the transient dependency on the [ICU4N.Resources](https://www.nuget.org/packages/ICU4N.Resources/) package so the full set of resources isn't accidentally deployed to projects that consume yours.
+To deploy custom resources via NuGet with your project, you must remove the transitive dependency on the [ICU4N.Resources](https://www.nuget.org/packages/ICU4N.Resources/) package so the full set of resources isn't accidentally deployed to projects that consume yours.
 This can be done using the [ExcludeAssets](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets) flag called `buildTransitive`.

 ```xml
 <ItemGroup>